 Turn Structure

-- The Climber follows the card’s effect.
+- The Climber follows the card’s effect (We recommend that the Climber read the card out loud!
+This encourages the other players to strategize along).
 If the drawn card is a Beta or Break card, that becomes the active card of its type.
 Place the drawn card over the existing card of its type.
 All send attempts must honor this effect until a new Beta or Break card is drawn to replace the active card of its type.
+If the drawn card is an Eliminate card, the Climber chooses a hold to eliminate from all attempts for all players

 - The Climber attempts to send the problem while honoring the rules of the active Beta and Break cards.